Newsboat – A Command line RSS/Atom Feed Reader For Text Consoles

 Now, run the following command to update your Arch Linux system.

-Whenever you run the above command, you will read the Arch news feed about current issues and then update the system.
+Whenever you run the above command, it will load the Arch news feed in your Terminal.
+You can simply read about current issues and then update the Arch Linux system.

-For more details, refer the Newsbeuter help section using command:
+For more details, refer the Newsboat help section using command:

 Also, refer the official documentation page for more detailed information.